Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Discussion

 \section{Discussion}

-In this study we present a clinical-application-driven approach for automatic segmentation, with high anatomical accuracy, of myocardium and fibrosis in LGE--CMR images and for extracting anatomical features that are essential for disease diagnosis and clinical decision-making.
-ACSNet is a cascade of three neural networks that progressively refine LV viable and non-viable tissue segmentations and constrain results within anatomical guidelines for both individual slices and LV volume.
+In this study we present a clinical-application-driven approach for automatic segmentation, with high anatomical accuracy, of normal myocardium and scar/fibrosis measured from LGE-CMR images and for extracting anatomical features that are essential for disease diagnosis and clinical decision-making.
+Our ACSNet is a cascade of three neural networks that progressively refine LV myocardial and enhanced tissue segmentations and constrain results within anatomical guidelines for both individual slices and the entire LV volume.
 These constraints prevent poorly segmented outliers that can arise particularly at the apex and base.
-Additionally, the diverse training set used in ACSNet enhances the network's robustness, expanding its ability to be successfully used in unseen patient populations.
-Our technology can be seamlessly employed to extract salient anatomical features, potentially enhancing the diagnostic utility of LGE--CMR.
+Additionally, the diverse dataset used to train ACSNet enhances the network's robustness, expanding its ability to be successfully used in unseen patient populations.
+Our technology can be seamlessly employed to extract salient anatomical features, potentially enhancing and increasing accessibility of the diagnostic utility of LGE-CMR.

 There are innovations at every step in our technology that help boost ACSNet's performance.
-In LGE--CMR image pre-processing, we automatically apply contrast and brightness adjustments to images if these are stored as tags on the particular image's header.
-Further, we augment our training dataset by generating \qts{LGE-like} images from cine, improving performance on the LGE--CMR test set.
+During pre-processing, we augment our training dataset by generating \qts{LGE-like} images from cine, improving performance on the LGE-CMR test set.
 The complex learning process is divided into three sub-networks, each having distinct tasks: the first reduces class imbalance between the region of interest and background, the second delineates endocardium and epicardium, and the third ensures anatomical correctness for both slices and volumes.
-The third neural sub-network expands on previous work~\cite{Painchaud2019} originally developed for cine segmentation by incorporating multiple highly complex 2-D and 3-D geometrical constraints, implementing a smaller non-variational network that does not require knowledge of slice location, and simplifying the structure and modeling of the latent space.
+The third neural sub-network expands on previous work~\cite{Painchaud2019}, originally developed for cine segmentation, by incorporating multiple highly complex 2-D and 3-D geometrical constraints, implementing a smaller non-variational network that does not require knowledge of slice location, and simplifying the structure and modeling of the latent space.